Mountain Terrain in Sri Lanka

 That brings me to the main passage I wish to focus on, in this devotional.
 David, who became the greatest King in all of Israel, is a character whose life and story has inspired millions through history.
 He was known as a man after God’s heart (Acts 13:22) and was the benchmark around whom worship styles were built in the Old Testament (and even today).
 But, prior to his success, although he had been anointed as future King over Israel by the Prophet Samuel(1 Samuel 16:13), David’s dreams of becoming a King and a worship maestro, were far, far, away.

-So, how did David enter King Saul’s palace and get used to Royal life?
+So, the question is, how did David enter King Saul’s palace and get used to Royal life?
 How did he train as a warrior (he became an armor bearer for Saul – 1 Samuel 16:21)?
 How did he end up being a back-up musician in Saul’s royal band?
 Who spoke up for him and gave him the break he needed?

 Hear this!!
 It’s powerful!!
 It was because an unnamed servant spoke up and recommended David’s brilliant playing of the harp (In today’s world it would possibly be a guitar) to Saul!!
 He also spoke about David’s valor, oratory and faith (1 Samuel 16:18).
 This is where David’s palace journey began.